 The amount of grooming needed for a Schnoodle really depends on the coat of the individual dog.
 If your dog has the soft, wavy type of coat, brush once or twice a week to prevent tangles and mats.
 The Schnoodle will also need to be bathed on an as-needed basis to keep the coat soft.
 The best time to brush is after a bath.
 Drying the coat with a hair dryer will help prevent any mats from forming.
 Find out more about Schnoodles.

-This is just a small list of dogs who are easy to groom.
+This is just a small list of dogs who are easy to groom, there are many more breeds who are easy to groom.
 If you have a particular breed in mind, check your area for breed specific rescues.